Sign up to receive e-newsletters, discounts and promotions

 Silver Rails Country encompasses all attractions within approximately an hour's drive of the La Plata Amtrak Station and the Kirksville Regional Airport, serving the communities in northeast Missouri.

 Silver Rails Country spotlights the region's history with, and ties to, the railroad industry.
 Our Tourist Information Center is located in the lobby of the Depot Inn and Suites motel.

 Wildlife observation is the most popular activity, especially driving through the refuge in the evenings.
-The arrival of waterfowl and other birds combined with the fall colors make autumn the most popular time to visit.
-The bird list at Swan Lake includes 241 different species, making the refuge one of the best areas in central Missouri to observe these creatures in their natural habitat.
+The bird list at Swan Lake includes 241 species.

 The refuge is open during daylight hours only.
-The interior of the refuge is closed from early November to early March, though the visitor center and entrance road are open year-round.
+The interior of the refuge is closed early November to early March.

 A spacious, two-bedroom apartment with a full kitchen, family room with fireplace, central air/heat, and private entrance.
 Breakfast including fresh-baked breads, fruit, eggs, and garden produce.